 A smorgasbord of gear recommendations ranging from metering plugins to coffee makers.

 As with any of the gear I recommend on this page, there are a lot of options out there.
 And I bet you’d be hard-pressed to find an option that is flat-out bad.

 I’ve owned many interfaces over the years.
-Then last year I wanted to try and figure out – what’s the best audio interface for Logic Pro users?
+In 2020 I wanted to try and figure out – what’s the best audio interface for Logic Pro users?